 It is essential to be aware of specific rules that apply depending on the defendant or recipient of the service.
 For instance, minors and incompetents cannot be directly served.
 Instead, parents or guardians must be served on their behalf, in compliance with Rule 4:4-4(a)(2)(3).
 Similarly, when serving a corporation, the process must be delivered to an authorized individual such as an officer, director, trustee, manager, general agent, registered agent, or any servant of the corporation, in accordance with Rule 4:4-4(a)(6).
 In many cases, service upon a corporation is efficiently accomplished by serving the registered agent, as this information is typically readily accessible.

 However, it is worth noting that not all corporations may accept service at their facilities.
 For the benefit of our clients, we make it a priority to obtain the registered agent for service whenever possible, as it often proves to be a more cost-effective and efficient approach.

-All enforceable writs and orders need to be served by the sheriff in accordance with Rule 4:4-3(b).
-Subpoenas and a summons on the other hand, can be served anywhere to anyone within the State of New Jersey.
-See, Rule 1:9-4.
+When it comes to enforceable writs and orders, it is crucial to have the sheriff handle the service, following Rule 4:4-3(b).
+On the other hand, subpoenas and summonses can be served anywhere to anyone within the State of New Jersey, as outlined in Rule 1:9-4.

 If you are seeking a New Jersey Process server for your legal proceeding, service of process is necessary and retaining a knowledgeable nj process server is crucial.
 It is important to choose a process server you are comfortable with and whom understands all of the court rules.
 Call Jersey Servers.com at 1-800-320-9845 Today.